-The information in this report that relates to Exploration Targets, Exploration Results, Mineral Resources or Ore Reserves is based on information compiled by Neil Hutchison, a Competent Person who is a Member of the Australian Institute of Geoscientists.
-Neil Hutchison is an executive director of Castillo Copper Ltd.
+The information in this report that relates to Exploration Targets and Exploration Results is based on information compiled by Peter Smith, a Competent Person who is a Member of The Australian Institute of Geoscientists.
+Peter Smith is employed by Castillo Copper Pty Ltd.

-Neil Hutchison has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Neil Hutchison consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+Peter Smith has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Peter Smith consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.